 The Brennan House, Louisville, Kentucky

-With 16-foot ceilings, a grand staircase, stunning antiques, and an expansive the Victorian Brennan House is the ultimate wedding locale for a history-loving couple.
-But like all historic places, this three-story mansion comes with it's own spirited past: The entire Brennan family, who originally owned the house in 1868, may still haunt the grounds.
-Visitors have reported hearing mysterious piano and violin music echoing through the halls, which many have attributed the daughters of the household.
+With 16-foot ceilings, a grand staircase, stunning antiques, and an expansive garden veranda the Victorian Brennan House is the ultimate wedding locale for a history-loving couple.
+But like all historic places, this three-story mansion comes with its own spirited past: The entire Brennan family, who originally owned the house in 1868, may still haunt the grounds.
+Visitors have reported hearing mysterious piano and violin music echoing through the halls, which many have attributed to the daughters of the household.
 Others smell Mr. Brennan's cigar smoke without seeing a source.
-And be sure to take pictures in front of the house — many visitors capture an unexplained large orb in their photos, which paranormal experts believe to be Mr. Brennan's ghost.
+And be sure to take pictures in front of the house—many visitors capture an unexplained large orb in their photos, which paranormal experts believe to be Mr. Brennan's ghost.

 Bourbon Orleans Hotel, New Orleans, Louisiana

 You can book your wedding in the same glamorous ballroom that guests of the French Quarter's Bourbon Orleans Hotel used in 1827, when it first opened.
 But that ballroom wasn't always so magical.
 In the late 1800s the hotel was converted into a school, medical ward, convent, and orphanage—right around the time that yellow fever struck the city, taking many lives.
 Many guests report seeing nuns and children walking the halls, but the most oft sighted is a young girl rolling and chasing her ball on the sixth floor.
 A confederate soldier haunts floors six and three, but at your wedding pay special attention to your guests.
 You may just spot the ghost dancer in the Orleans ballroom twirling underneath the crystal chandelier.